kubernetes/enhancements/keps/sig-cluster-lifecycle/0035-20190128-addons-via-operators.md

 * Extend kubebuilder & controller-runtime to make it easy to build operators for addons
-* Build addons for the primary addons currently in the cluster/ directory
+* Build addons for the primary addons currently in the cluster/ directory, at least including those required to bring up a conformant cluster.
+Proposed
+  list: CoreDNS, kube-proxy, dashboard, metrics-server, localdns-agent.
 * Plug in those addons operators into kube-up / cluster-api / kubeadm / kops /
   others (subject to those projects being interested)
 * Develop at least one addon operator outside of kubernetes/kubernetes